HITECHCRIME/HC_S35_Upclick/README.md

 Roll honey
 not invited
 Awoke again triggering no
-cock and moe
+cock and moe (ey)

-this so
-for ya
+this so, for ya
 fucking dope yeah
-pretty dope ye praised nights
+all the praised nights
 what ya lookin' for is
 upclick